-Almost all the birds of the Piedmont use trees and shrubs for food, shelter, or nesting.
+Almost all the birds of the Blue Ridge Mountains use trees and shrubs in some way.
 Woodpeckers and chickadees make their nests in the cavities of trees and pick insects from the bark.
-Trees can provide seeds and berries for birds such as waxwings and goldfinches to eat.
+Trees can provide fruits and seeds for birds such as cardinals and goldfinches to eat.

 Look into the trees.
-How many different birds can you find?
-What parts of the tree are the birds using?
+How many different birds can you find? \\\\\ What parts of the tree are the birds using? \\\\\ in the air?